justMoritz/saparallax.js/readme.md

 If you supply it a single number, this is the speed at which you want the element to scroll relative to the page speed.
 To create several layers of parallax, or simply to more fine-tune the effect, you can se the `data-sabglayer` attribute to any floating point value between 0 (which will cause the element to scroll normally) and 2 (which will cause the element to appear static on the page).
 You can also use any number larger than 2, which will cause the element to scroll in the opposite direction of the scroll!
 And yes, you can also use negative numbers and make the element scroll faster than the page!

-- Supply two argments seperated by comma like so: `data-sabglayer="-0.5, 0.36"`
+- Supply two arguments separated by comma like so: `data-sabglayer="-0.5, 0.36"`

 With this, you can define the position of parallaxing element.
 This is useful if you want the element to be positioned “perfectly” when it is scrolled in the center of the page, for example. `0,5` is usually a good start, buy you may need to play around with the number.